Skip to main content

 Draft and approve

-Use AI draft, RFP context, and consistency checks where useful, then send responses through your approved channel.
+Use AI drafts, RFP context, and consistency checks where useful, then send responses through your approved channel.

 5